Tips and tricks Best practice guides, FAQ & more

 However, if you're looking for a more holistic solution that's more suitable for enterprises - one that does offer fast and qualified support and that doesn't require any coding - then read on.

-If you’re a part of an enterprise, you probably want to be able to automate data imports of some sort as well, which, as mentioned above, is close to impossible with Selenium .
-This is what it looks like in LEAPWORK:
+If you’re a part of an enterprise, you probably want to be able to automate data imports of some sort as well, which, as mentioned above, is close to impossible with Selenium.
+This is what data-driven automation looks like in Leapwork:

-If you’d like to learn more about LEAPWORK and see how it compares to Selenium, check out our comprehensive comparison.
+If you’d like to learn more about Selenium, and how it compares to Leapwork, then download our test automation tools comparison.